StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 ### Check the refresh tasks of materialized views

+A single-table sync materialized view updates simultaneously when data is loaded into its base table.
 You can check the refresh tasks of all single-table sync materialized views in the database.

 ```SQL
 SHOW ALTER MATERIALIZED VIEW;